zenhack/tempest/README.md

-Currently, most of the sandbox setup code is built, and tempest is capable of spawning sandstorm apps and plumbing http traffic to them from the outside, though many http features are not yet implemented.
+Currently, most of the sandbox setup code is built, and tempest is capable of spawning sandstorm apps and plumbing http traffic to them from the outside, though some http features are not yet implemented.

 # Building